Semantic reasoner

 A semantic reasoner, reasoning engine, rules engine, or simply a reasoner, is a piece of software able to infer logical consequences from a set of asserted facts or axioms.
 The notion of a semantic reasoner generalizes that of an inference engine, by providing a richer set of mechanisms to work with.
 The inference rules are commonly specified by means of an ontology language, and often a description logic language.
 Many reasoners use first-order predicate logic to perform reasoning; inference commonly proceeds by forward chaining and backward chaining.
 There are also examples of probabilistic reasoners, including non-axiomatic reasoning systems, and probabilistic logic networks.

-Notable applications
+Applications

 Notable semantic reasoners and related software: